-Pre-University Honours Programme: Amsterdam Global City
+Pre-University Honours Programme: History and Culture

 For centuries, Amsterdam has been a global hub: from the United Provinces, to the glory of the Dutch Republic, the Dutch capital has been at the heart of many global movements.
 But what does it mean to be a global city, and how does one come into being?
 How has this city shaped and influenced events around the world?
-The politics and identity of Amsterdam are constantly in flux: this programme will use the city's past to examine and better understand the present.

 What worldview is embedded in a 16th Century Dutch map of the East Indies?
 What insights can we gain about daily life in Amsterdam by visiting Rembrandt’s The Night Watch?
 Participants will examine Amsterdam from local and global perspectives, linking specific locations in Amsterdam to the world, tracing global ideas back to Amsterdam.
 This course uses Amsterdam and its immense material and intellectual history to investigate the linkages between this city and the rest of the world by focusing on a series of historical highlights.
 Participants will leave Amsterdam with a map of their home region, produced in Amsterdam in the 16th Century.